dgiglio84/vgames/README.md

 *UPDATES*

+3-20-2023
+- Added a Backup/Restore feature.
+This can be found in the "Tools" menu.
+- A backup of the database is still created upon startup.
+However, the file has been renamed to "vgames.old.db."
+This allows you to easily restore the backup using the newly created "Restore" feature.

 3-14-2023
 - A backup of the vgames.db database file is now created on startup.
 The file is called <b>vgames.bak</b>.

 3-13-2023
 - Added a hidden window that allows you to execute SQL queries.
-To access it, hold down CTRL and right-click on the "Wish List" button.
+To access it, hold down CTRL and right-click on the "Tools" button.

 2-9-2023
 - Added a "Region" field.